Frequently Asked Questions

 What Is RISE?

-RISE is a NSF-funded project awarded to Edmonds Community College for 5 years to increase the number of students graduating and transferring in science, technology, engineering and mathematics (STEM), increase the diversity among STEM majors, graduates, and transfers, and increase the successful progression of STEM majors through gateway STEM courses.
+RISE (Relationships in Science Education) is a National Science Foundation-funded project awarded to Edmonds Community College for five years to increase the number of students graduating and transferring in science, technology, engineering, and mathematics (STEM), increase the diversity among STEM majors, graduates, and transfers, and increase the successful progression of STEM majors through gateway STEM courses.

 Why Should I Apply to RISE?

 The RISE program is to help you succeed in your classes, assist you in earning a degree in STEM, and help you achieve your academic and career goals.

 This program is for all STEM students — students studying any of the following subjects: Biology, Chemistry, CIS, CEN, Engineering, Computer Science, Material Science Technology, Mathematics, Physics, Environmental Science, or Geology.
 Students need to be attending school full time, have a GPA of 2.5 or higher, and be U.S. citizens or permanent residents.
 Women and underrepresented minority students are encouraged to apply.

 How Do I Apply for RISE?

 The application process includes a basic application form, transcripts, and four short-answer questions.
 The application can be found online.

 What Does RISE Provide for Students?